MindLyfe/MindLyfe-Platform/Architecture/Mobile/Android_Implementation_Plan.md

 ## 1. Overview

-This document outlines the implementation strategy for the MindLyf Android application, focusing on four critical mobile-specific aspects of our user journeys:
+This document outlines the implementation strategy for the MindLyfe Android application, focusing on four critical mobile-specific aspects of our user journeys:

 1. Optimized mobile onboarding flow
 2. Biometric authentication implementation
 3. Mobile notification system with actionable buttons
 4. Seamless therapy session experiences on mobile devices

-The implementation will follow Material Design guidelines while ensuring security, performance, and a cohesive user experience across the MindLyf ecosystem.
+The implementation will follow Material Design guidelines while ensuring security, performance, and a cohesive user experience across the MindLyfe ecosystem.
 All components will be built with Kotlin as the primary language, with C++ (via NDK) for security-critical components.

 ## 2. Mobile Onboarding Flow Optimization